Refreshing, salt air.

 These are among the things we’re savoring now, back in New England (USA).

-On another day, we visited Footbridge Beach in Ogunquit, Maine.
-It was just as exhilarating, and this time I wasn’t the only one wading in the cold, wintry water.
+On another snowy day, we visited Footbridge Beach in Ogunquit, Maine.
+It was just as exhilarating.
+As you can see from the red arrow pointing to a guy even more daring than me, I wasn’t the only one wading in the cold, wintry water.

-The yellow arrow points to a guy who waded in, just wearing swimming trunks, until he was waist-deep in the water.
+He’d waded in, wearing swimming trunks, until he was waist-deep in the water.

 We were impressed by his stamina.

-We continued walking about half a mile along Footbridge Beach, enjoying the day.
-The views were amazing.
+Along the beach, the views were amazing.
 Looking north, we could see around Kennebunkport.
-Looking south, I think we could see Bald Head, close to York.
+South, I think we could see Bald Head, close to York.

-The water was icy cold, but the setting was so serene and lovely… it’s another reminder of why we returned to New England.
+The water was icy cold, but the setting was serene and lovely… another reminder of why we love New England.